wnyc/breach_buster/README.md

     >>>

 The later compresses to 3 bytes less than the former.
-Now you might be thinking "well that's a bad example, the so called compression resulted in a file that is longer than the origianl.
+You might be thinking "well that's a bad example, the so called compression made the file larger".
 True, but the same applies to larger files as well.
 Lets try again with a longer example.

 Here we download a copy of the Wikipedia article on the the Communist Manifesto.
 To prepare two files that are different we append to one